joseph-flinn/site/frontend/posts/language-of-mathematics.md

 business class that I am going to be taking.

 The z-score of the observation is the number of standard deviations away it is from the mean of the dataset.
-It is used while calculating the probabiltiy that an observations falls between two numbers is a common problem to solve while working with a normal and standard normal distributions.
+It is used while calculating the probability that an observation falls between two numbers;
+this is a common problem to solve while working with normal and standard normal distributions.
 These questions might be in the form of "What values are in the top 10%?" or "What is the probability of an observation falling between number _a_ and number _b_?"
 The second problem requires working with two different z-scores which is where most of my troubles began.